 - A pharmacist who incorrectly labels prescription medication.

 - Physicians who negligently prescribed a medication to a patient without knowing the patients medical history.

 - A pharmacist who fails to warn the patient of adverse side effects.

-- Drug manufacturers if the error was caused by a failure to test a product or to warn doctors of potential side effects.
+- Drug manufacturers, if the error was the result of a failure to test a product or to warn doctors of potential side effects.

 Injuries from pharmaceutical negligence are often very expensive to treat, and can lead to numerous medical bills for the patient.
-This makes it very important for the injured party to seek compensation from the pharmacy or pharmacist who is responsible.
+For that reason, it’s important for the injured party to seek compensation from the pharmacy or pharmacist who is responsible.

 Pharmaceutical Negligence Attorneys

 If you or a loved one have become sick due to the negligence of a pharmacy or pharmacist, contacting a pharmaceutical negligence attorney is of utmost importance.
 You and your family shouldn’t have to go through this situation alone, and should have an experienced attorney by your side.